All Episodes

 Zero.

-If you don't have any place, any time inspections anywhere, it doesn't, it's not worth the mu the paper it's printed on.
+If you don't have any place, any time inspections anywhere, it doesn't, it's not worth the paper it's printed on.

-And just because McCrone and Merkel think it's such a good deal doesn't mean a thing to me because I understand these radical mullahs for who they are.
+And just because Macrone and Merkel think it's such a good deal doesn't mean a thing to me because I understand these radical mullahs for who they are.

-They are the number one state sponsor of terror, and giving them 150 billion dollars to even spend more money fomenting terror and building their nuclear weapons is the single dumbest foreign policy blunder in the history.
+They are the number one state sponsor of terror, and giving them $150 billion to even spend more money fomenting terror and building their nuclear weapons is the single dumbest foreign policy blunder in the history.

-It is classic appeasement, just like Bill Clinton said this is a good deal for the American people, and we're not gonna have nuclear weapons.
+It is classic appeasement, just like Bill Clinton said, This is a good deal for the American people, and they're not going to have nuclear weapons when he tried to bribe Kim Jong-il, Kim Jong-un's father.

-Remains were returned, we had hostages returned, we had an 18-month uh stoppage of missiles flying over Japan and elsewhere.
+We had an 18-month stoppage of missiles flying over Japan and elsewhere.

 You know what?